csbridge/csbridge2020/templates/teach/notes/loopingFun.md

 To print all on the same line, we must use `end=''`, as mentioned in the problem.
 We also want to print out commas between each number.
 This is a fencepost problem!
 We want to print 9 numbers, but 8 commas.
 Therefore, we can print out 8 numbers followed by commas, and then the last number separately, or the first number separately, followed by 8 commas and numbers.

-## Looping Fun 4
-This problem gives practice with nested loops.
-To start, it might be helpful for the student to print out what `i` and `j` are in the provided hint code within the inner loop.
-They might notice a pattern!
-Nested loops are very tricky, so students might have the most trouble understanding how `i` and `j` change.
-Understanding this is the first step, ignoring the requirement to print some numbers on the same line.

-Then, we turn to printing each row on the same line.
-They should think about - where do we want to go to the next line?
-The comma requirement is similar to the previous problem and is a fencepost issue.

 ---